MurderDrome

 MurderDrome is a 2013 Australian action horror sports film written and directed by Daniel Armstrong and starring Amber Sajben.

-Plot synopsis
+Synopsis

 Cherry Skye competes in the sport of roller derby in Australia and ends up falling in love with Brad, which gets the attention of Brad's ex-girlfriend Hell Gazer, who happens to be her derby opponent.
-This heated love triangle arouses a demon-spirit who wants Skye's soul!
+This love triangle arouses a demon-spirit who claims to want Skye's soul.